zen-leow/nebulastree-pingdev-am/README.md

 The purpose of this project is to provide a quick deployment method to setup a PingAM (formerly ForgeRock Access Management) environment for anyone developing applications that utilises PingAM for authentication.
 For example, building an Android app and you want to test out the SDK provided by PingIdentity.
 Or you wish to experiment with the different REST APIs available from PingAM.
 I'm using AM 8.0.1 and DS 8.0.0 which are the latest at the time of this writing.
 Hope this will be helpful for you.

 ## How this differs from ForgeOps
-Note that this project is not to be confused with _forgeops_ although parts of the project uses it as reference.
+This project is not to be confused with _forgeops_ although parts of the project uses it as reference.
 ForgeOps provides a means to create the full Identity Platform (AM, IDM, DS, Platform UIs) using Kubernetes.
-Even for local deployment, you are going to need Minikube.
+Even for local deployment, you are going to need Minikube...
 For the uninitiated, this can be rather daunting.

 Over here we are only focusing on creating 1 x AM container and using 1 x DS container to be the config store, user store and CTS.
 I couldn't use the docker images provided by PingIdentity as they are very tightly coupled to ForgeOps way of doing things so I create these from scratch while referencing some of the scripts forgeops uses and stripped out everything I don't need.
 This is by no means a production ready setup but it's good enough for a local development environment.